jwoldan/collaboardate/docs/README.md

 ## Minimum Viable Product

-Collaboardate is a web application inspired by Trello and built using Ruby on Rails and React/Redux.
+Collaboardate is a full stack web application inspired by Trello and built using Ruby on Rails and React/Redux.
 The minimum viable product will include the following:

 - [x] New account creation, login, and guest/demo login
 - [x] Hosting on Heroku